An IRS Audit Start with a Letter in the Mail

 How We Can Help

-Massey and Company CPA in Atlanta, GA has represented taxpayers with audits before the IRS, and we can help you, too.
-We can:
+Massey and Company CPA in Atlanta, GA represents taxpayers with IRS audits, and we can help you, too.
+Here are examples of tax relief and IRS audit services that we provide to our clients:

 - Respond professionally to any IRS correspondence you receive